WilloWispGames/WilloWispGames.github.io/_posts/2016-06-25-NoobToProIntro.md

 The site is actively updated and maintained, where developers can find all the latest Torque development news or join discussions in the community forums.

+<h3>Open Source</h3>
 Implementing common functionality that most users expect from modern games can take a bit of work, although any gameplay worth developing should take a bit of work.
-The difference is there is a well thought out, tried and true solution already framed up with Torque, ready to be built upon.
-It's a great boon to the development process not to have to code up a base GUI for graphics options or controls, for example.
-Not to overlook the extremely nice built in networking support embedded into Torque's source.
+When using Torque there is a well thought out, tried and true solution already framed up and ready to be built upon.
+The engine's source code includes a ton of elegant solutions for many of the problems that crop up when developing games.
+There are classes for just about everything, ranging from virtual ArrayObjects for storing data to fully-fledged FlyingVehicles.
+It's a great boon to the development process to have so many classes available right from the start of a new project.

-It's a marvelous bit of tech to be quite honest, passing bits efficiently if used correctly and offering a secure server/client architecture.
+The best part?
+It's all open source, so regardless of what may or may not be valid for a project all of the code can be updated, edited, replaced, or removed altogether if need be.
+The engine is also on the cusp of supporting more modern rendering capabilities and an entity/component system.
+With a polish over file structure, extensions, and modules to boot, Torque continues to improve at a steady pace.

+<h3>Networking</h3>
+On the subject of features, let's not overlook Torque's extremely nice built in networking support.
+It's a marvelous bit of tech to be quite honest.
+When used properly, the netcode can pass data very efficiently.
+The networking code includes classes to store string data and later reference those strings by index.
+Pretty much any data can be enumerated in some way before being sent across the wire.
+Furthermore, those updates can be configured by the developer be delivered only to specific clients as necessary.
+Now layer on top of this Torque's datablock system and right out the gate the engine provides a secure client/server architecture.

+<h3>Choosing an Engine</h3>
 So why isn't Torque considered the best of the best by the masses?
 Plain and simple, Torque is not user friendly right out the gate.
 A new user with no experience or close to no experience with the development process will find Torque very difficult